philipturner/capacitive-displacement-metrology/README.md

 - Follow standard procedures for bypass capacitors and ESD mitigation.
 Use 0.1 μF + 10 μF, not 1 μF for the DAC.
 ADC will still use 1 μF + 10 μF.
 - Use higher yield techniques: reflow soldering primarily, then higher tip temperature for hand soldering
 - Order 5 spare chips for TSSOPs/QFNs and 5&ndash;6 copies of the PCB.
 We have the funds, and ~$252 extra here pales in comparison to ~$2500 for the commercial E-boxes.

+## January 16, 2026

+Two of these for Phase 0.2: https://www.amazon.com/Tekpower-TP3005T-Variable-Linear-Alligator/dp/B00ZBCLJSY

+Also need handheld multimeter capable of 900 V or 1300 V differentials, for Phase I.